Darin755/Rawsonlinux/README.md

 Rawsonlinuxscripts contains the scripts for Rawson Linux

-To install run install as a non root user
+To install run the install script as a non root user

-to completely install rawsonlinux run full-install
+to completely install rawsonlinux run the script full-install

 Or use a disk image from our website